Biologist

 • go into science communication, such as media and scientific journalism

-If you work in academic research, you could also start to lead research projects and become a senior research fellow or professor.
+If you work in academic research, you could also lead projects and become a senior research fellow or professor.

 Current opportunities